STAMP-project/camp/docs/pages/execute.md

   -i INCLUDED [INCLUDED ...], --include INCLUDED [INCLUDED ...]
-                        Set the indexes of the configurations to execute -s, --simulated       Display but do NOT execute the commands that CAMP triggers
+                        Set the indexes of the configurations to execute -s, --simulated       Display but do NOT execute the commands that CAMP triggers -r RETRY_COUNT, --retry RETRY_COUNT
+                        Set the maximum number of attempt for the liveness tests -y RETRY_DELAY, --retry-delay RETRY_DELAY
+                        Set how long to wait before to run another liveness test
 ```

 ---